David Hensley Player Props: Astros vs. Pirates

-David Hensley -- 1-for-4 in his most recent game -- will be in action for the Houston Astros versus the Pittsburgh Pirates, with Roansy Contreras on the mound, on April 10 at 6:35 PM ET.
+David Hensley -- 1-for-1 in his last game -- will be in action for the Houston Astros versus the Pittsburgh Pirates, with Rich Hill on the hill, on April 12 at 12:35 PM ET.

 David Hensley Game Info & Props vs. the Pirates